-The current approach towards this question, pioneered by A. Venkatesh in \cite{venkatesh2010sparse}, asks for a quantitative pointwise ergodic theorem for the continuous time flow (which has been studied by numerous authors, see \cite{burger1990horocycle}, \cite{flaminio2003invariant}, \cite{strombergsson2013deviation} and \cite{sarnak2015horocycle}) and then deduce a quantitative pointwise Wiener-Wintner ergodic theorem, namely quantify the disjointness of the horocyclic flow from a Kronecker system (see similar results in \cite{tanis2015uniform}, \cite{flaminio2015effective} and \cite{zheng2015sparse}).
+The current approach towards this question, pioneered by A. Venkatesh in \cite{venkatesh2010sparse}, asks for a quantitative pointwise ergodic theorem for the continuous time flow (which has been studied by numerous authors, see \cite{burger1990horocycle}, \cite{flaminio2003invariant}, \cite{strombergsson2013deviation} and \cite{sarnak2015horocycle}) and then deduces a quantitative pointwise Wiener-Wintner ergodic theorem, namely quantify the disjointness of the horocyclic flow from a Kronecker system (see similar results in \cite{tanis2015uniform}, \cite{flaminio2015effective} and \cite{zheng2015sparse}).
 One then approximates the sampling sequence as an arithmetic progression and using the disjointness one basically reduces the question to a question about ''level of distribution'' achieved in the quantitative pointwise ergodic theorem.
 Unfortunately, the current techniques involved in deducing a quantitative pointwise ergodic theorem are not strong enough, even under the condition of the Selberg-Ramanujan conjecture, in order to prove the result regarding average along the squares.
-Moreover, as the approximation is done by linear functions, this method have a natural threshold at the squares and can not be applicable to cubes or other higher powers.
+Moreover, as the approximation is done by linear functions, this method has a natural threshold at the squares and can not be applicable to cubes or other higher powers.
 Another problem with the current approach arise in the case where the lattice $\Gamma$ is non-uniform, where there is no proper non-divergence argument available for the case of the squares (for the continuous time flow, the Dani-Margulis lemma provides non-divergence of general continuous-time ''polynomial orbits'').

-It is worth mentioning an interesting work done by P. Sarank and A. Ubis in \cite{sarnak2015horocycle}, where they have carefully deduced a quantitative pointwise ergodic theorem in the case of congruence lattices of $SL_{2}(\mathbb{Z})$, and a result towards the horocyclic flow average along the primes.
-In the primes case, one does not need to approximate by arithmetic progression, but by standard sieving arguments, one is led to using Vinogradov's summation technique and the questions regarding ''level of distribution'' for the horocyclic flow rise again.
+It is worth mentioning an interesting work done by P. Sarnak and A. Ubis in \cite{sarnak2015horocycle}, where they have carefully deduced a quantitative pointwise ergodic theorem in the case of congruence lattices of $SL_{2}(\mathbb{Z})$, and a result towards the horocyclic flow average along the primes.

+In the primes case, one does not need to approximate by arithmetic progression, but by standard sieving arguments, one is led to using Vinogradov's summation technique and the questions regarding ''level of distribution'' for the horocyclic flow arise again.